Info-lite/infolite/contents/office2019/vba/02/index_en.md

     Dim variable name As data type

-Declare variables by specifying the variable name after <span style="color: red;">“Dim</span>.”
+Declare variables by specifying the variable name after “<span style="color: red;">Dim</span>.”
 Variables can be named according to the following rules:

 * Numbers are allowed, but not at the beginning of variable names.
 * Underbars are allowed, but not at the beginning of variable names.